thokis/meta-amlogic/README.md

 source poky/oe-init-build-env
 ```

-Finally add meta-nosem to your build
+Finally add meta-amlogic to your build

 ```
-bitbake-layers add-layer ../meta-nosem
+bitbake-layers add-layer ../meta-amlogic
 ```

 You are done